edwardmartins/algorithms-and-data-structures/README.md

 # Problem Solving Using Algorithms and Data Structures

-More than **100 hundred problems solved** using different algorithms and data structures
+More than **one hundred problems solved** using different algorithms and data structures

 You can also check my profile at this competitive programming spanish website https://www.aceptaelreto.com/user/profile.php